.st: Other uses

 The .st domain is being marketed as a general-use domain, with a number of meanings suggested, including the abbreviation of "street", "state", short for "Star Trek" and more.
-The .st domain is also commonly used to create domain names that spell words ending in st, such as bur.st or ho.st.
+The .st domain is also commonly used to create domain names that spell words ending in st, such as toa.st or ho.st.
 It is used for URL shortening domains like The Washington Post's wapo.st, and PlayStation's play.st.

-Smalltalk

-The Smalltalk programming language uses the .st extension, and several websites about it use the .st domain.

-Styria

-The state of Styria, in Austria, has ST as its unofficial but common abbreviation.
-Therefore, the .st extension is used by some small businesses located in Styria.

-South Tyrol

-Also some registrations in South Tyrol, an autonomous, chiefly German-speaking Italian province, use the .st extension to abbreviate Südtirol, its German name.

-Stockholm

-There is limited usage of .st in Stockholm, Sweden, by smaller businesses and private people.
-Falck Emergency in Stockholm uses .st for all their employees in the ambulance service of the Swedish capital Stockholm.
-Since 2018 the city has its own top level domain, .stockholm.

-Telstra

-Australia's Telstra, uses tel.st as a shortcut to its main website.
-The shortcut is occasionally used for marketing purposes.

-Australia Post

-Australia Post uses mypo.st as a shortcut to its site when sending SMS alerts.